LaudateCorpus1/arXiv-lib/README.md

 # arXiv-lib
-a standard library of Machine-Learning and Artificial Intelligence documentation published through Deep.ai and arXiv research
+a standard library of Machine-Learning and Artificial Intelligence research documentation published by Deep.ai and arXiv.org